Also indexed as:Aloe barbadensis, Aloe vera

 Aloe barbadensis, Aloe vera

-In people with constipation, aloe latex should not be used for more than ten consecutive days as it may lead to dependency and fluid loss.
-Extensive fluid loss may lead to depletion of important electrolytes in the body such as potassium.52
+Aloe latex is very potent and should be used with caution, as it has been reported to cause cramping.53 In people with constipation, aloe latex should not be used for more than ten consecutive days as it may lead to dependency and fluid loss.
+Extensive fluid loss may lead to depletion of important electrolytes in the body such as potassium.54

 Learn more about Aisle7, the company.